norcams/iaas/docs/team/operations/ansible/index.rst

 Ansible
 =======

-The ansible playbooks we use are found on github at https://github.com/norcams/ansible
+The Ansible playbooks we use, are found on Github at https://github.com/norcams/ansible

 In the documentation :file:`$ANSIBLE` will be refered to as the directory